jiangjyjy/Yue-Benchmark/README.md

 ## License

-The CantoneseLM_survey dataset is licensed under a [MIT](https://opensource.org/licenses/MIT).
+The Yue-Benchmark dataset is licensed under a [MIT](https://opensource.org/licenses/MIT).